Today is Global Accessibility Awareness Day (GAAD) 2020!

 What does it mean for a website to be accessible?

+Accessibility is the practice of building websites with no barriers to interaction or access.
 Accessibility means something is available to everyone regardless of their condition.
-Accessibility is also inclusion, a lot of people who are dependent on using websites need to have access to content regardless of their condition – that means your website should be accessible to people with a diverse range of hearing, movement, sight, and cognitive ability.
+Accessibility supports inclusion, a lot of people who are dependent on using websites need to have access to content regardless of their condition – that means your website should be accessible to people with a diverse range of hearing, movement, sight, and cognitive ability.

 Why is it important for a website to be accessible?